Monday, January 24, 2011

 Besides, how can I complain while Pa sits in a snow cave for three days and here I am in a snug, warm house?
 How can I complain when there's a convenience store a mile away from me (albeit with expensive food) while the Ingalls, with aching arms, are whirring their coffee grinder with wheat for hours a day and twisting hay out in the cold stable so they'll have sticks to burn for heat?
-How can I complain when there go Almanzo and Cap to risk their lives, racing in between blizzards to an elusive farm where there might be wheat to buy so to save a starving town?
+Or when there go Almanzo and Cap risking their lives in between blizzards to an elusive farm where there might be wheat to buy so to save a starving town?

 Well, somehow I still manage to complain anyhow.
 (Pathetic, huh?)